 How do your team members describe you?

 You must stick to the truth while answering this.
 Your teammates can deny your false claims as they are also present in the same room.
-Think of the positive impact you had on your team and utilize that information to formulate your answer.
+Think of the positive impact you had on your team and use that information to formulate your answer.

 You can mention how you handled the pressure and remained focused during a rough patch.
 For example, if any of the other members couldn’t agree on something, you can convince them on moving forward due to the lack of time and resources.